 The role of iron in the equine diet

 I know, the above is certainly not an image of iron oxide.
-But it is a lump of magnesium oxide before crushing to a powder, and while this blog is about the role of iron in the equine diet, there's an interesting connection to magnesium oxide further on, which as we know is a hot topic, featuring highly in the equine diet and in our EquiVita range.
+But it is a lump of magnesium, and while this blog is about the role of iron in the equine diet, there's an interesting connection to magnesium oxide further on, which as we know is a hot topic, featuring highly in the equine diet and in our EquiVita range.

 We recently had a technical note sent out to us by Premier Nutrition, who produce our bespoke EquiVita premix, written by Chloe Poolman, one of their Equine Nutrition team.
 It makes for very interesting reading and may put to rest the iron-jitters that seem to be out there.
 Especially - and I get questioned on this a lot! - the statements "not all iron is considered bioavailable to the horse" and specifically "iron oxide, commonly found as background iron in minerals such as ... magnesium oxide, has limited bioavailability and therefore is not considered an iron source in the diet."

 I had to double-check with the Equine Team at Premier that I'd read this right, that any iron residue in good old magox wasn't likely to load up the iron level in the equine diet, and was assured that I'd understood correctly.
 Which kind of turns the rumour out there that "iron in magox is badbadnotgood" on its head.
 I think ...

 So, as I don't particular want to be shot down in flames by those out there who know better than me, I'm not going to summarise the technical note but put it here in full.
 It's a bit science-y in places but you'll get the gist, and I have permission to pass it on to you.
 PS - the tables didn't copy/paste very well so bear with my limited formatting skills 😉